antor44/livestream_video/README.md

 make small

 #
+# Usage:

+python playlist4whisper.py

+- Support for IPTV, YouTube, Twitch.
+Supports a wide range of video services through streamlink or yt-dlp, including: Dailymotion, Vimeo, Livestream, Ustream, Facebook, and many more
+- List of supported sites by streamlink (not all are updated to be supported): https://streamlink.github.io/plugins.html
+- List of supported sites by yt-dlp (not all supported): https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md

+The program will load the default playlists playlist_iptv.m3u, playlist_youtube.m3u, playlist_twitch.m3u, ...
+ and will store options in config_xxx.json.

+When updating, you may need to delete your previous configuration files in the installation directory: config_iptv.json, config_youtube.json, config_twitch.json and others config_xxx.json.

+The majority of online video streams should work.

+Recommended Linux video player: SMPlayer based on mvp, or any other video player based on mpv, due to its capabilities to timeshift online streams for synchronized live video with the transcription.

+For multi-instances with SMPlayer: Go to Preferences - Interface - Instances, and turn off the option to use only one instance.

+#
 # livestream_video.sh

+This is a program with the same transcription features as playlist4whisper GUI and can be run independently of the GUI in a terminal by adding parameters.

 livestream_video.sh is a linux script to transcribe video livestream by feeding ffmpeg output to whisper.cpp at regular intervals, based on livestream.sh from whisper.cpp: